redhat-manufacturing/device-edge-workshops/exercises/rhde_tse/1.6-network-info/README.md

 > **Note**
 >
-> A quick reminder: your Ansible Controller information can be found on your student page.
+> A quick reminder: Ansible Controller information can be found on your student page.

 ### Step 3 - Saving the Information